OSSCanada/cosmos-db-workshop/labs/lab_06/README.md

 # Deploying a Node.js Web API that can access your Cosmos instance via Mongo API

-In this lab we will deploy an App either locally or to Azure App Services to connect to Cosmos DB via a Mongo API/ODM (Mongoose).
+In this lab we will deploy the precerated app to connect to Cosmos DB via a Mongo API/ODM (Mongoose) via one (1) of three (3) optional ways:
+1. locally with Node.JS --or--
+2. Locally with a precreated Docker Image --or--
+3. Remotely to Azure App Services - Web App for Containers

 ## Locally with Node (Optional)